Updated on 6/29/2023 with current instructions

 There are lots of signs that your account may be compromised.
 Here are red flags to watch for:

-- You get an email with instructions on how to reset your Facebook password when you didn't try to reset your password
+- You get an email with instructions on how to reset your Facebook password when you didn't try to reset your password.

-- You get an email saying someone logged into your account when you haven't logged into your account
+- You get an email saying someone logged into your account when you haven't logged into your account.

 Secure your Facebook account from hackers

-While logging a potential hacker out of your account throws them offline immediately, they may be able to log right back in.
+While locking a potential hacker out of your account throws them offline immediately, they may be able to log right back in.
 To keep them out, you need to take a few more steps to secure your account.

 1. Change your password